Kentucky Trivia ● Kentucky Tweets

 February 8, 1908, State University, Lexington (UK) hosted and defeated the Louisville Coliseum Club, 29-28, in the State College Gymnasium.
 The Lexington Herald provided two different names for UK, depending on the article; they were “State College Cadets” and “Kentucky State College.”

-February 8, 1930, James Grayson received a life sentence by a Warren County jury.
-He murdered Mr. Kirby, a Smiths Grove banker, who died while pursuing the three bandits that robbed the Bank of Oakland for $1,753.
+February 8, 1930, bandit James Grayson received a life sentence by a Warren County jury.
+He murdered Mr. Kirby, a Smiths Grove banker, who died while pursuing three bandits that robbed the Bank of Oakland for $1,753.

 February 8, 1942, officials announced the token fares on Louisville street cars and buses increased from 3-for-20 cents to 2-for-15 cents.
 The cash fare remained at 10 cents.